uci-rendering/dtrt/README.md

-# dtrt: Unbiased Differentiable Volumetric Renderer
+# dtrt: Unbiased Differentiable Volumetric Path Tracer

 ![](https://shuangz.com/projects/diffrender-sa19/teaser.png)

-dtrt is a physics-based differentiable renderer that can compute derivatives of rendering output with respect to arbitrary scene parameters.
-The renderer is capable of providing an unbiased estimation of image derivative in the existence of volumetric configuration (smoke, liquid etc.) and geometric discontinuities.
-The differentiable renderer can be used for solving inverse rendering problem through gradient descent optimization.
-For more details on the renderer and the theory behind, please refer to the paper: [A Differential Theory of Radiative Transfer](https://shuangz.com/projects/diffrender-sa19/), Cheng Zhang, Lifan Wu, Changxi Zheng, Ioannis Gkioulekas, Ravi Ramamoorthi, Shuang Zhao.
+dtrt is a physics-based differentiable renderer computes derivative images with respect to arbitrary scene parameters (e.g., object geometries and material properties).
+This renderer is capable of producing unbiased derivative estimates with the presence of heterogeneous participating media.
+The estimated derivatives can be used for solving inverse rendering problems through gradient-based optimizations.
+For more details on our differential radiative transfer theory, please refer to the paper: [A Differential Theory of Radiative Transfer](https://shuangz.com/projects/diffrender-sa19/), Cheng Zhang, Lifan Wu, Changxi Zheng, Ioannis Gkioulekas, Ravi Ramamoorthi, Shuang Zhao.

 ## Installation
 1. install all the dependencies with the provided script (You can also install them manually)